zjseales/VehiclePractice/README.md

 - Tested defeaturing functions.

 12/03
-- Made Dynamic Mesh blueprint which is built from an existing static mesh copy, and then simplified.
+- Made Dynamic Mesh blueprint which is built from an existing static mesh copy, mesh is then simplified by reducing triangle count.

 ## Simple Plan For Optimizing A Scene.
 - Reference LOD (Level Of Detail) settings - from a script - for a single asset.